luizwbr/BB_VirtueMart3/README.md

 * Aguardando Pagto: Status do Pedido quando transação Pendente

 Configuração do retorno automático ( arquivo do banco ).
--- Visualizar
+* Visualizar
 http://seusite.com.br/index.php?option=com_virtuemart&view=pluginresponse&task=pluginresponsereceived&pm=4&boleto=1

--- Atualizar
+* Atualizar
 http://seusite.com.br/index.php?option=com_virtuemart&view=pluginresponse&task=pluginresponsereceived&pm=4&boleto=1&atualiza=1

 Licença

 -------

-Copyright Weber TI.
+Copyright Luiz Felipe Weber.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at